PayamAnari/Api-movie-finder/README.md

 - `movie.js` || The module responsible for fetching and displaying movie details
 - `quote.js` || The module responsible for fetching and displaying random famous quotes
 - `index.html` || HTML file, main structure of the app.

 ---

+## Contributions
+- Contributions to the Movie Finder project are welcome!
+If you have any suggestions, bug fixes, or new feature implementations, feel free to submit a pull request.

+---